 Admission is free!

-If you want to participate in the VCFB as an exhibitor you will find all information needed on this page.
+If you want to participate in the VCFB as an exhibitor or presenter you will find all information needed on this page.

-If you want to help setting up, executing, or tearing down as a volunteer, send an email to email@example.com.
+If you want to help with build-up, running the event, or tear-down as a volunteer, send an email to firstname.lastname@example.org.

 All presentations will be streamed.
 The presentation recordings will be published later on on media.ccc.de.

 Historic Ladestraße area, Deutsches Technikmuseum (German Museum of Technology), accessible from Möckernstr.
 26, 10963 Berlin, Germany

 Accessibility: The event is wheelchair accessible via a wheelchair ramp at the entrance.
 Accessible toilets are available.
 Further information in German is available on the museum website.